What does this article cover?

 How does Billing for Subscriptions Work?

 At Discord, we've made the process for managing your active subscriptions simple so you can easily enjoy using your perks.
-When you have multiple subscriptions, Discord will automatically unify all charges for all subscriptions (including Nitro and Server Boosting) into one charge/payment on one date.
+When you have multiple subscriptions, Discord will automatically unify all charges for all subscriptions into one payment on one date.

 ...
 So what does unifying all charges look like in different scenarios?

 When you're buying your first subscription, you'll see the full breakdown of your invoice as well as the renewal date before fully confirming your purchase!
-In this view, you'll also be able to see when your subscription will be renewed as well!

-Whatever day you purchased your subscription on, you will be automatically charged one month/year later (depending on your billing cycle).
+Note: Whatever day you purchased your first subscription on, you will be automatically charged one month/year later (depending on your billing cycle).
 If you subscribed to an annual plan, we will send you an email reminder prior to renewing your subscription.

 In this example:

-- I bought my first 2 Server Boosts Monthly subscriptions on July 19, 2019!
+- You bought your first 2 Server Boost Monthly subscriptions on July 19, 2019

-- Therefore, I will get automatically charged one month later on August 19, 2019!
+- Therefore, you will get automatically charged one month later on August 19, 2019

-I have a subscription and now I'm buying a subscription with the same billing cycle!
+You have a subscription and now you’re buying another subscription with the same billing cycle!

-Because the billing system will automatically unify the charges so that the renewal date is the same, Discord will prorate the charge based off the original subscription date and adjust the price to reflect that time difference!
+Because the billing system will automatically unify the charges so that the renewal date is the same, Discord will prorate the charge based on the original subscription date and adjust the price to reflect that time difference.

 For this example below:

-- Let's say I purchased 5 x Server Boosts Monthly on August 19, 2019!
-That means my plan will renew one month later on September 19, 2019!
+- Let's say you purchased 5 x Server Boosts Monthly on August 19, 2019!
+That means your plan will renew one month later on September 19, 2019!

-- On the next day (August 20, 2019), I then decide I want to also purchase Nitro Monthly!
+- On the next day (August 20, 2019), you then decide you want to also purchase Nitro Monthly!

 - Although you would normally pay $9.99 for Nitro monthly, there is a Nitro Adjustment of $0.34 to account for the proration of that one day difference!